nhuynh2/Threat-Assessment-CS366/asset-analysis.md

 - Vending Motor: delivers products by transporting a product from the storage area to the dispensing area
 - Refrigerator: keeps products at the desired storage temperature, essential for food
 - Dispensing Tray: holds products in place so they don’t fall to the bottom of the vending machine
-- Product: drink or/and food inside the vending machine.
+- Product: drink or/and food inside the vending machine
+- Cash and Coins: the physical money to use in transactions
+- Data: credit-card information and system record

 # What assets are most valuable?
 ## Based on Price (estimated):